God tells Jehu that he will kill Baasha's family

 28 So Omri slept with his fathers, and was buried in Samaria: and Ahab his son reigned in his stead.

 When he died, his son Ahab became king of Israel.

 After Omri dies, his son Ahab becomes king

-And Ahab the son of Omri did evil in the sight of the LORD above all that were before him.
+30 And Ahab the son of Omri did evil in the sight of the LORD above all that were before him.

 He married Jezebel and worshipped Baal.

-32 And he reared up an altar for Baal in the house of Baal, which he had
+32 And he reared up an altar for Baal in the house of Baal, which he had built in Samaria.

-He built and altar to Baal in Samaria.
+He built an altar to Baal in Samaria.